Difference Between Favorite and Favourite

 Main Differences Between Favorite and Favourite

-1. Favorite is a term used by American English speakers while ‘Favourite’ is a term used by British English speakers.
+1. Favourite is a term used by American English speakers, while ‘Favourite’ is a term used by British English speakers.

 2. The term ‘favorite’ is mostly used by people who live in the United States.
 On the other hand, the term ‘favourite’ is mostly used by English speakers living outside the U.S.

-3. ‘Favorite’ is spelled without the letter ‘u’ while ‘favourite’ is spelled with a ‘u’.
+3. ‘Favorite’ is spelt without the letter ‘u’ while ‘favourite’ is spelt with a ‘u’.

-4. Both the terms were written down on paper by famous lexicographers.
-However, the spelling ‘Favorite’ was an American version while the latter was British.
+4. Both terms were written down on paper by famous lexicographers.
+However, the spelling ‘Favorite’ was an American version, while the latter was British.

 Difference Between Favorite and Favourite